JujuAdams/Vinyl/docs/5.0/Configuration.md

 ## Knobs

-Vinyl allows you to modify properties across assets, labels, patterns, and effect chains using "knobs".
+Vinyl allows you to modify properties across labels, assets, patterns, and effect chains using "knobs".
 You can read more about knobs [here](Terminology).

 Knobs can be defined in two ways (see below for two examples).
-Either a knob can be an object with two properties (`default` and `range`), or a knob can be a number.
-If you set a knob to be a number then the range is presumed to be `0` to `1` and the the number specified is presumed to be the default output value for the knob.
+Either a knob can be an object with three properties (`default`, `input range`, `output range`), or a knob can be a number.
+If you set a knob to be a number then the number specified is presumed to be the default output value for the knob, and the knob will have no limit on the input or output range (the value set for the knob will be passed through to the output).

 Knobs can be attached to properties where indicated.
 A connection to a knob should be specified in the configuration file by using the `@` symbol followed by the name of the knob, for example `@spookiness` will create a refernce to the `spookiness` knob.